-Incidentally, there are two camps when it comes to cutting peppers: those who cut skin-side-up, and those who cut skin-side-down.
+Incidentally, there are two camps when it comes to cutting peppers: those who cut skin side up, and those who cut skin side down.
 I used to be in the former, finding that keeping the skin up was the only way I could break through it with my knife.
 The flesh would act as support, while the knife cut through the skin.
-That's until I realized that with really sharp knife, cutting the skin even when the pepper faces down is not a problem, and it prevents you from compressing the flesh.
+That's until I realized that with a really sharp knife, cutting the skin even when the skin faces down is not a problem, and it prevents you from compressing the flesh.

 Shopping and Storage

-Like most produce, you've got to pick up and feel the peppers in the shop to pick the best one.
+As with most produce, you've got to pick up and feel the peppers in the shop to pick the best ones.
 Things to look for:

 - Smooth, firm skin.
 Avoid any peppers with wrinkles or soft spots.
-Occasionally you'll find a pepper which has coarse, raised brown ridges (green peppers and jalapeños seem particularly prone to this).
-This is purely a cosmetic problem, and will not affect the flavor or the pepper.
+Occasionally, you'll find a pepper that has coarse, raised brown ridges (green peppers and jalapeños seem particularly prone to this).
+This is purely a cosmetic problem, and will not affect the flavor of the pepper.

-- Avoid peppers individually wrapped in plastic or that come pre-packaged in a bag.
-They make look alright from the outside, but you never know what you're going to get once you open the bag.
+- Avoid peppers that are individually wrapped in plastic or come packaged in a bag.
+They may look all right from the outside, but you never know what you're going to get once you open the bag.

 - Choose peppers that feel heavy for their size.
-Peppers that seem light are either immature, or have lost too much moisture during storage.
+Peppers that seem light may be immature or may have lost too much moisture during storage.

-Peppers can be stored in a plastic bag left slightly ajar in the vegetable crisper drawer of the fridge.
-Do not completely seal them into an airtight bag, as this will trap in too much moisture and encourage mold.
+Peppers can be stored in a plastic bag, left partially open, in the vegetable crisper drawer of the fridge.
+Do not completely seal them in an airtight bag, as this will trap too much moisture and encourage mold.
 Properly stored, a pepper should last at least five days to a week.